fommil/fpmortals/manuscript/complete.md

 That was a lot of material!
 We have just explored a standard library of polymorphic functionality.
-But to put it into perspective: there are more traits in the Scala stdlib Collections API than their are typeclasses in scalaz.
+But to put it into perspective: there are more traits in the Scala stdlib Collections API than typeclasses in scalaz.

 It is normal for an FP application to only touch a small percentage of the typeclass hierarchy, with most functionality coming from